nattavee-t/property-rental-prediction-model/README.md

 ### Objective:

 Built property rental prediction model to estimate money user could earn renting out their living space.
 Estimated price should not be more than 25 dollars off of the actual price.

+I will need to present your findings in two formats:
+- I must submit a written report summarising your analysis to technical audience that has a strong technical background and wants to understand what you have done and why.
+- I will then need to do a 10 minute presentation.
+The presentaion should be targeted at non-technical audience with no data science background but is familiar with basic data related terminology.